JaKooLit/Debian-Hyprland/README.md

 <br/>
 </div>

+### 🛋️ Why I created a separate branch for Ubuntu 24.04 LTS
+- With latest Hyprland v0.40.0 released, it wont build on Ubuntu 24.04 LTS.
+Reason is that Ubuntu did not update their wayland-protocol.
+Its the reason why it wont build.
+- This is the reason why I have to set a specific release version on Hyprland packages including its eco-system as it is most likely wayland protocol wont be updated since its an LTS version.

 > [!IMPORTANT]
 > install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.
 This script does NOT include uninstallation of packages